Pearl Cleage: Personal life

-In 1969, Cleage married Michael Lomax, an Atlanta politician and past-president of Dillard University in New Orleans, Louisiana.
+In 1969, Cleage married Michael Lomax, an Atlanta politician and past president of Dillard University in New Orleans, Louisiana.
 They had a daughter, Deignan Njeri.
 The marriage ended in divorce in 1979.
 In 1994, Cleage married Zaron Burnett Jr., writer and director for the Just Us Theater Company.
 She has four grandchildren.

-In 2014, Cleage published a compilation of her personal journal entries titled, Things I Should Have Told My Daughter: Lies, Lessons, and Love Affairs, in which chronicles her life from age 11 through the following 18 years.
+In 2014, Cleage published a compilation of her personal journal entries titled, Things I Should Have Told My Daughter: Lies, Lessons, and Love Affairs.
 She originally intended to share the entries with her granddaughter.
-In the book, she boldly chronicles the details of her life from puberty to having an abortion, affairs with married men, and the use of alcohol and other drugs when she felt stuck and out of touch with creativity for her writing.
+In the book, she chronicles the details of her life from age 11 to age 29, including having an abortion, affairs with married men, and the use of alcohol and other drugs when she felt stuck and out of touch with creativity for her writing.

 In addition to being a writer, Cleage is also a political activist.
-She closely identifies with growing up in the 1960s, and the three major social movements of the time (the Civil Rights Movement, Antiwar Movement, and the Women’s Movement) have closely shaped the themes of her writing.
-As noted in an article by Frida Scott Giles, Cleage self-identifies as “a third[-]generation black nationalist and a radical feminist.”
+She closely identifies with growing up in the 1960s, and the three major social movements of the time (the Civil rights movement, Antiwar movement, and the Women's Movement) have closely shaped the themes of her writing.
+As noted in an article by Frida Scott Giles, Cleage self-identifies as "a third[-]generation black nationalist and a radical feminist".

-Through her life and works, Cleage emphasizes and exemplifies the idea of “Free Womanhood,” a term she coined with its first use in her speech at the Spelman College convocation in 1995.
+Through her life and works, Cleage emphasizes and exemplifies the idea of "Free Womanhood," a term she coined with its first use in her speech at the Spelman College convocation in 1995.
 Through this theme and way of life, Cleage imparts a message of hope and motivation to Black women in a world where they are victimized from multiple angles.
-In the introduction to her book, Mad at Miles: A Black Woman’s Guide to Truth (1990), she states: “I am writing to expose and explore the point where racism and sexism meet.
-I am writing to help understand the full effects of being black and female in a culture that is both racist and sexist.”
-Through the lifestyle of “Free Womanhood,” she poses tangible and concrete solutions to the unique challenges facing Black women.
+In the introduction to her book, Mad at Miles: A Black Woman's Guide to Truth (1990), she states: "I am writing to expose and explore the point where racism and sexism meet.
+I am writing to help understand the full effects of being black and female in a culture that is both racist and sexist."
+Through the lifestyle of "Free Womanhood," she poses tangible and concrete solutions to the unique challenges facing Black women.

 In an interview for Marita Golden's book The Word: Black Writers Talk about the Transformative Power of Reading and Writing (2011), Cleage mentions her access to an abundance of books written by black people as a factor in her love for reading and writing.
 Within the interview, Cleage talks about her family expressing the idea that as a writer, she must write about the struggle of black people.
 She did not find this thought limiting or oppressive.
-Other inspirations came from her being the owner of a book store and cultural center at one of her fathers’ congregations of The Shrine of the Black Madonna.
+Other inspirations came from her being the owner of a book store and cultural center at one of her fathers' congregations of The Shrine of the Black Madonna.
 At the book store artists from the Black Arts Movement would meet.
 Cleage was inspired by the constant conversations about blackness and was comfortable in her place within the topic.